Can you explain why Journeys must be completed before earning the

 Do you have any recommendations to help ensure girls initiate

-doing her best to create a high-quality Take Action project by helping
+girls are doing their best to create a high-quality Take Action

-her and her project advisor understand the difference between a
+project by helping them and their project advisor understand the

-one-time community service opportunity and a sustainable Girl Scout
+difference between a one-time community service opportunity and a

-Bronze, Silver, or Gold Award Take Action project.
-The troop/group
+sustainable Girl Scout Bronze Award Take Action project.
+The

-volunteer or council staff member should work with the girl to make
+troop/group volunteer or council staff member should work with the

-sure that her project meets the quality requirements of the award.
+girls to make sure their project meets the quality requirements of the award.

 How is project impact measured?

 provided in the award guidelines, girls can use “success indicators”